COVID‑19 Protocols for Visitors

 Children under the age of two are now permitted to visit – they are not required to wear a face mask, but must screen negative for COVID symptoms the day of visit.

-Incarcerated people in isolation are not eligible for in-person visiting.
+Residents in medical isolation will not be eligible for in-person or video visiting.

-If staff observes visitors displaying symptoms consistent with contagious disease, the visit may be terminated.
-Read memo detailing important changes to visiting regulations here.
+If staff observe residents or visitors displaying symptoms consistent with a contagious disease, the visit may be terminated.

 CDCR has updated masking requirements for all in-person visitors.
 The following guidance is effective immediately: